Stochastic smoothing accelerated gradient method for general constrained nonsmooth convex composite optimization: Applications and numerical results

-For the DRPO problem in \cref{subsec:DROportfolio}, we compare our SSAG method with the following two deterministic methods, since we do not find SA-type algorithms with convergence guarantee for nonsmooth term being the maximization of numerous convex functions. \begin{itemize} \item[-]Subgrad: It is the S-Subgrad method mentioned above with batch size $m=N_{\rm{tr}}$ in each iteration. \item[-]CP \cite{xu2018distributionally}: It is a cutting plane method. \end{itemize}

-For each problem, $\overline{N}$ obtained by our SSAG method is set to be the limit of {$\cal{SFO}$} calls for all methods.
-The iteration limit $N$ and batch size $m$ for S-Subgrad are the same as those of SSAG.
-For RS, the batch size $m$ is determined as follows.
-We make 5 runs using different batch sizes, $m=10^{l},~l=0,1,2,3,4$, and $3\times 10^4$, respectively.
-The CPU time limit for each run is 50s.
-The optimal batch size is finally selected because it leads to the fastest decrease in the objective value.
-Here larger batch sizes are tried than those for our SSAG method, because RS employs the additional random vector $v\in \mathbb{R}^d$.
-Then the iteration limit $N$ of RS can be calculated as $N=\left\lfloor \frac{\overline{N}}{m}\right\rfloor$.
-Since IPPA and CP are deterministic methods, their batch size $m$ equals the number of training samples in the problem.
+{The batch size $m$ in RS is determined in the following way.} For different batch sizes, we make 5 runs of the method under a CPU time limit of 50 seconds (50s) for each run, and select the optimal batch size so that the average objective value decreases the fastest with this $m$. {For RS, $m$ is tried in the set $\{10^{l},~l=0,1,2,3,4 \}$, respectively.} Then the iteration limit $N$ of {RS} can be calculated as $N=\left\lfloor \frac{\overline{N}}{m}\right\rfloor$.
+Since Subgrad and SPG are deterministic methods, their batch size $m$ equals the number of training samples {of} the problem.
 Additionally, their iteration limits $N$ are computed in the same way as RS.
-Denote by $N_{\rm{tol}}$ the sample size, and by $N_{\rm{tr}}$ the number of training samples.
+Denote by $N_{\rm{tol}}$ the {total} sample size, and by $N_{\rm{tr}}$ the number of training samples.
 We follow the way of estimating the parameter $\sigma^2$ as in \cite{ghadimi2016mini}.
 To be specific, using the training samples, we compute the stochastic gradients of the objective function $\lceil N_{\rm{tr}}/100\rceil$ times at 100 randomly selected points and then take the average of the variances of the stochastic gradients for each point as an estimation of $\sigma^2$.

-For the Wasserstein DRSVM problem, We estimate an approximate solution $\breve{y}$ by running S-Subgrad 10000 iterations as in \cite{bai2022inexact}.
-For the DRPO problem, we estimate an approximate solution $\breve{y}$ by running Subgrad 10000 iterations.
+For the DRO-moment problem, we estimate an approximate solution $\breve{y}$ by running Subgrad 10000 iterations.
 We follow the way of giving a CPU time budget as in \cite{bai2021convergence,bai2022inexact}.
 For each problem, we make 20 runs of each method under the CPU time budget 200s for each run in order to have statistical relevance of the results.
-Let $y_k$ be the $k$th iterate point of a certain method.
+Let $y_k$ be the $k$-th {iterate} point of a certain method.
 We also use

 to stop the method.
-If one of the three conditions (CPU time budget, \eqref{stop}, the total number of calls to $\cal{SFO}$) is met, then we stop the method.
+If one of the three conditions (CPU time budget, inequality \eqref{stop}, the total number {$\bar N$} of calls to $\cal{SFO}$) is met, then we stop the method.